 Patients usually present with diarrhoea, abdominal pain, and leukocytosis, and a history of recent antibiotic use.
 Other common symptoms include fever, abdominal tenderness, and distension.

-Treatment is to discontinue the implicating antimicrobial agent and begin oral metronidazole, vancomycin, or fidaxomicin.
+Treatment is to discontinue the inciting antimicrobial agent and start therapy with oral vancomycin or fidaxomicin.
+Surgery may be required in fulminant disease.

 Infection of the colon caused by the bacteria Clostridium difficile .
 Characterised by inflammation of the colon and the formation of pseudomembranes.
 Occurs in patients whose normal bowel flora has been disrupted by recent antibiotic use.
-Also known as pseudomembranous colitis or CDAD.
+Also known as pseudomembranous colitis, CDI, or CDAD.
+This topic covers the diagnosis and management of adults only.

 Clinical Associate Professor of Medicine